 - Long-term treatment with metformin may lead to low vitamin B-12 levels.
-If you have ever had low vitamin B-12 levels, talk with your doctor.
+If your child has ever had low vitamin B-12 levels, talk with the doctor.

 - Too much acid in the blood or urine (ketoacidosis) and severe urinary tract infections (UTIs) have happened.
 Ketoacidosis can be deadly.
 Both of these may need to be treated in a hospital.

 - Kidney problems have happened.
 Sometimes, these may need to be treated in the hospital or with dialysis.

 - Have your child follow the diet and workout plan your child’s doctor told you about.

 - If your child is on a low-salt or salt-free diet, talk with your child’s doctor.